RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-content

-An exhibition catalogue can be physical (print) or online from a website.
+An exhibition guide can be physical (print) or online from a website.

 The author may be a person/people or the gallery/museum/public space (e.g. library).